njingouzak/Statistical-loan-Analysis-for-Risk-Mitigation-and-Client-Solvency/README.md

 ## Project Goals
 **The primary goals of this project include:**

-- Deriving insights from loan data
+- Exploratory analysis from loan data
 - Analysing trends of loan data by identifying its distribution over time
 - Exploring pattern in loan allocation across the borrower demographic
+- Analysing trends between interest rate and socioeconomic factors

 ## Dataset
 This dataset encompasses important informations related to loan granted for different projects.
 It is structured with the following columns: